yoriiis/step-manager/README.md

 <div id="steps"></div>
 ```

 Next, we will create steps.
 For our example, two steps `People` and `Planet`.
-All steps needs inheritance from `Steps`.
+All steps needs inheritance from `Steps` to access hook functions.

 ```javascript
 // step-people.js